diptendubarman/profile/README.md

 # Diptendu Barman
-#### Full Stack Developer
+#### Senior Full Stack Developer

-👋 Welcome to my GitHub profile!
-I'm Diptendu Barman, an experienced Full Stack Developer passionate about crafting seamless web experiences.
-With a strong foundation in front-end and back-end technologies, I'm dedicated to creating innovative and impactful solutions.
+👋 Greetings!
+I'm Diptendu Barman, a seasoned Senior Full Stack Developer with a passion for crafting exceptional web experiences.
+My journey in web development began in [Year], and since then, I've been dedicated to creating innovative and impactful solutions.

+## 💼 Professional Summary

+I specialize in translating ideas into interactive digital realities.
+With proficiency in front-end technologies like HTML5, CSS, and JavaScript, along with mastery of back-end technologies such as Node.js, PHP OOP, and various databases, I orchestrate complete development lifecycles to deliver dynamic and intuitive web projects.

 ## 🔧 Technologies & Tools